dart-lang/language/working/macros/feature-specification.md

 #### Rule #1: Each macro application appends a new independent augmentation

-While augmentations of a given type declaration can be grouped together, they are not required to be.
+While augmentations on a given type declaration can be grouped together, they are not required to be.
 You can have as many `augment class A {}` declarations as you want in a given augmentation library.
 We take advantage of that fact, and require that every macro application creates its own augmentation.